The Mammals of Rushcliffe

 Roe Deer Now widespread in Rushcliffe.
 Roe Deer are smaller than perhaps one expects and able to hide up during the day in dense cover and wander the fields at night.
 Some are becoming surprisingly bold and in undisturbed arable fields they can be seen during the day-time in open countryside.

-Muntjac This non-native species is well established but hardly ever seen.
-I have seen it twice, in Keyworth Meadow, on a late night moth-trapping session and on the edge of Rancliffe Wood but its bark is often heard in Cotgrave Forest in late spring and deer slots, the foot imprint in soft mud, can be found throughout the winter woodlands; deciding whether they belong to Muntjac or Roe Deer is another matter.
+Muntjac This non-native species is well established and increasingly seen.
+I have seen it in Keyworth Meadow, Rancliffe Wood, Cotgrave Forest and Thorpe in the Glebe but its bark is a more frequent indicator of its presence and slots, the foot imprint in soft mud, can be found throughout the winter woodlands; deciding whether they belong to Muntjac or Roe Deer is another matter.